Together-100Devs/Together/Readme.md

 - [x] Add contributing.md to give instructions on how to contribute - @intelagense#1958 - Completed
 - [x] import calendar into views (https://codepen.io/robstinson/pen/BaKOZry) - @KaKo#3766 - Completed
 - [x] Diagram for main view, event view and database - @intelagense#1958 - [link to discussion page](https://github.com/Caleb-Cohen/Together/discussions/9#discussioncomment-4078602)
-- [ ] Event Addition form to submit event objects to database - @InstincDev#9789 - In Progress
+- [x] Event Addition form to submit event objects to database - @InstincDev#9789 - Completed
-- [ ] Event Schema added to models - @Caleb#9822 - In Progress & Requested Review
+- [x] Event Schema added to models - @Caleb#9822 - Completed
 - [x] Database takes in event objects through form submit (may be mergeable with @InstincDev#9789 current task)
 - [x] Calendar Views interactability (Shows current months and can click for future months) - @KaKo#3766 - Completed
 - [x] users authenticate with discord oauth2  - @BradC - Completed
-- [ ] Fix for backend/frontend needing to run concurrently with two terminals.
-Login button does not show for production
+- [ ] ~~Fix for backend/frontend needing to run concurrently with two terminals.
+Login button does not show for production~~ This is most likely the simplest way to keep things running.
+Per conversation with GC.
-- [ ] create user schema - @Yuhwa#2642 - In Progress
+- [x] create user schema - @Yuhwa#2642 - Completed
+- [ ] complete event addition form
+- [ ] have event addition form send object to database
 - [ ] Have discord pass back the user data.
 Use schema to create user within database.
 - [ ] Visualize event objects for corresponding days
 - [ ] Events can be clickable for more info